survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 Sometimes minification can break code as it can rewrite pieces of code you inadvertently depend upon.
 Angular 1 was an example of this as it relied on a specific function parameter naming and rewriting the parameters could break code unless you took precautions against it.

 The easiest way to enable minification in webpack is to call `webpack -p`. `-p` is a shortcut for `--optimize-minimize`, you can think it as `-p` for "production".
 Alternately, we can use a plugin directly as this provides us more control.
+Relying on the flag comes with its problems.
+If you want to override minification settings, you will have to drop it and rewrite the configuration yourself to avoid minifying twice.

 ### Setting Up JavaScript Minification